 FROM THE ARTIST

-Drawing is and has been an incredible escape for me throughout most of my life.
+Drawing is and has been an incredible escape for me throughout most of my life, but, until I was in my early 50’s, I hid my work from most people.
+I viewed it like a nervous habit I could not break.
+I was embarrassed if someone other than my students or children saw what I was doing and called me an artist.
+I certainly did not consider myself an artist nor what I was drawing, art.
 People often ask me how I can do this.
-To me, it makes more sense to ask how can I NOT do it.
-The objective is not to create some kind of appealing piece but to put balance and order into my world.
-When I am drawing, my heart rate slows down, I feel a calmness settle in, and my mind is focused,but not on any specific notion or idea.
+I wonder why I do this.
+The objective is not to create some kind of appealing, thought-provoking work but, rather, to allow my mind’s eye to have free rein to travel wherever it wishes.
+Drawing is meditation to me.
+It helps put balance and order into my life.
+I feel a calmness settle in, and my mind is focused, but not on any specific notion or idea.
 The thoughts come and go and are free-flowing.
 I have never drawn the same thing twice.
-I can't.
-If I tried to, which I have with some things, the result is never the same.
-One's mind is never in the exact same place twice and my drawing is like that, ever-changing from one moment to the next.
+I can’t.
+I have tried with some things – the result is never the same.
+One’s mind is never in the exact same place twice and my drawing is like that, ever-changing from one moment to the next.

 People frequently ask me what certain drawings mean.
 I believe that art evokes thoughts and feelings that are the viewer’s own.
 To dictate what should be interpreted interferes with what the viewer may need most out of the experience.
 Each person is free to input whatever meaning they wish on my work.
 However, you could say that a common theme played out in my work is the constant battle between chaos and order.
 What might at first seem chaotic and confusing, after looking more closely, you can see continually repeating patterns that form a larger entity.
 You might say it is a visual jazz of limitless patterns and infinite combinations with no set conventions to follow.